 The legislation underpinning the Strategy ensures real public transparency and political accountability for reporting on child and youth wellbeing.
 This includes an annual report to Parliament on achievement of the outcomes.

-To assist with this annual reporting, we have established a set of indicators to help measure progress in achieving the outcomes in the Strategy.
+To assist with annual reporting, we have established a set of indicators to help measure progress in achieving the outcomes in the Strategy.

-The legislation also requires that the Strategy is refreshed at least once every three years, following public consultation.
+The legislation requires that the Strategy is reviewed at least once every three years.
+There are minimum consultation requirements for any proposed changes to the Strategy, including consultation with children and young people and with representatives of iwi and Māori.
 This places an ongoing focus on children and young people and ensures the Strategy remains responsive to current and future issues.

 Find out more about the development of the Indicators

 Find out more about the legislation that underpins the Strategy